openjs-foundation/cross-project-council/CPC-CHARTER.md

 ### The Tertiary CPC Director (as defined in §4.3(f) in the [OpenJS Foundation bylaws][])

-The third board seat is earmarked to represent the Individual membership program.
-3 Platinum board members as well as 2000 members registered in the Individual membership program are required for it to activate.
+The third board seat is earmarked to represent the Individual supporter program program.
+3 Platinum board members as well as 2000 members registered in the Individual supporter program are required for it to activate.
-Candidates for the Individual Membership Director are to be nominated by voting members of the top-level committees of all projects and the voting CPC members.
+Candidates for the Individual supporter Director are to be nominated by voting members of the top-level committees of all projects and the voting CPC members.
-Active members of the Individual Membership program would then vote on the candidate of their choosing via an election system set by the CPC.
+Active members of the Individual Supporter program would then vote on the candidate of their choosing via an election system set by the CPC.

 ## Section 9.
 Decision Making